-- 1. who is under contract with an appropriate alternative dispute resolution entity, a parent training and information center, or community parent resource center in the state; and - 2. who would explain the benefits and encourage the use of the mediation process to you.
+- 1. Who is under contract with an appropriate alternative dispute resolution entity, or a parent training and information center or community parent resource center in the State; and - 2.
+Who would explain the benefits and encourage the use of the mediation process to you.

-The Tennessee Department of Education is responsible for the cost of the mediation process, including the costs of meetings.
+The Tennessee Department of Education Division of Special Education is responsible for the cost of the mediation process, including the costs of meetings.